zHz00/KGBC/help/Table.md

 These keys works similarly and there is no difference between them.
 First key pressed begins selection.
-After that you can move cursor as usual and you will see sum of selected buildings, but end of selection will move together with cursor.
-If you want to move cursor separately you must end selection with [ or ] key.
+After that you can move cursor as usual and you will see sum of selected buildings, but final line of selection will move together with cursor.
+If you want to move cursor separately, you must end selection with either [ or ] key.

+*Ins working details*

+Ins can be used to edit existing (finished) selection.

+-- If there is no selection, Ins makes one-line selection and moves cursor down.
+-- If the cursor is **immediately after** last line of selection, selection is extended by one line, and cursor moves down.
+-- If the cursor is **immediately before** first line of selection, selection is extended by one line, but the cursor remains on place.
+-- If the cursor is **at the first line of selection**, then selection is reduced by one line and cursor moves one line down, allowing you to reduce selection further.
+-- If the  cursor is **at the last line of selection**, then selection is reduced by one line, but the cursor remains intact.
+In this case you must move cursor manually.
+-- In other cases Ins key is ignored.

 *Asterisk in first column.*

 Sometimes you see strange asterisk near number of buildings in first column.
-This means that buying indicated number of buildings will give you a new color scheme.
+This means that buying indicated number of buildings will give you a new color scheme (in original KG, not in KGBC!).
 <END>